-If you scored a policy victory in this year's budget, it's important to notify your supporters and stakeholders and thank the decision-makers who made it happen.
+If you scored a policy victory in this year's budget in Pennsylvania, it's important to notify your supporters and stakeholders and thank the decision-makers who made it happen.
 Too often, groups go silent after an advocacy victory.
 The advocacy process is complicated, and it is essential to celebrate the victories.
 Here are five steps to take after an advocacy success.

 1. Notify and Thank the Internal Team